italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

   * - **aud**
     - Audience of the VP, corresponding to the ``redirect_uri`` within the Authorization request issued by the Relying Party.
   * - **nonce**
-    - Nonce provided by the Verifier within the Authorization Request.
+    - Nonce provided by the Relying Party within the Authorization Request.

 Relying Party Entity Configuration
 ---------------------------------------------
-According to the `Trust Model`_ section, the Verifier is a Federation Entity and MUST expose a .well-known endpoint containing its Entity Configuration.
+According to the `Trust Model`_ section, the Relying Party is a Federation Entity and MUST expose a .well-known endpoint containing its Entity Configuration.

 Below a non-normative example of the request made by the Wallet Instance to the *openid-federation* .well-known endpoint to obtain the Relying Party Entity Configuration:

 .. code-block:: http

   GET /.well-known/openid-federation HTTP/1.1
-  HOST: verifier.example.org
+  HOST: relying-party.example.org

 Below is a non-normative response example: